Yoga Abhyas - Aahar (Food)

 - Drink normal temperature water (not from freezer or ice)

-- Drink water 2-3 glass as soon you wake up in the morning without spitting the overnight suliva.
+- Drink water 2-3 glasses as soon you wake up in the morning without spitting the overnight suliva.

 -One should eat satvik aahar 3/4th of your capacity & chew more.

--Eat/chew good food means bite the food longer such a way that the good digestive juice form along good thoughts.
+-Eat/chew good food means bite the food longer such a way that the good digestive juice forms along good thoughts.

 -Eat food within 3 hours after you cook.